 Although funny, the play didn’t help Socrates when he was taken to court.
 Plato, in his Apology, even blamed Aristophanes for setting the people of Athens up against him.

 Various Athenian schools of philosophy from the 4th and 3rd century BC also regularly flirted with religious criticism (although this wasn’t the primary focus of these schools).
 The Cynics were an eccentric bunch who ignored social conventions, including conventional desires for wealth, fame, power, and possessions, which they deemed in conflict with nature and reason.
 In line with this, they also regularly flouted religious traditions.
 The most famous Cynic was Diogenes (410–323 BC), who was sometimes described as “Socrates gone mad”.
-He begged for a living, owned only a woolen cloak, a begging bowl, and a staff, and often slept in a large ceramic jar.
+He was a homeless philosopher, who begged for a living, owned only a woolen cloak, a begging bowl, and a staff, and often slept in a large ceramic jar.
 He was so averse to shame that he even masturbated in public, claiming “if only it were possible to relieve hunger so easily.”
 When living in Athens, he criticized many of the cultural conventions of the city.
 He also criticized Plato’s interpretation of the teachings of Socrates and sabotaged his lectures, for instance by eating too loudly.
 On one occasion, Plato was applauded for his definition of a man as a “featherless biped,” after which Diogenes “plucked the feathers from a chicken, brought it to Plato’s school, and said, ‘here is Plato’s man.’”
-[131] (Aristotle would later propose the much more sensible definition of a human being as a “rational animal”).
+[166] (Aristotle would later propose the much more sensible definition of a human being as a “rational animal”).
 Diogenes was also critical of religious beliefs.
 For instance, he mocked rituals for their ineffectiveness.
 The Cynic poet Cercidas (3rd century BC) had similar opinions.
 He noted that the gods often failed to punish the wicked and reward the good, and finally concluded it “better to leave all these things to those who gaze on the heavens” and to instead “let our concern be worldly.”

 The Skeptics, inspired by Socrates’s method of questioning everything, resisted dogma of any kind.
 They claimed there exist counterarguments to any belief and concluded from this that we cannot be certain about anything.
-Pyrrho (c.360–270 BC), the founder of the Skeptics, had joined the other philosophers in the search for the secret to a happy life, but grew tired of the endeavor and finally decided to “suspend judgment” on the matter.
+Pyrrho (c.
+360–270 BC), the founder of the Skeptics, had joined the other philosophers in the search for the secret to a happy life, but grew tired of the endeavor and finally decided to “suspend judgment” on the matter.
 After doing this, he was surprised to find “ataraxia,” the inner peace he had been looking for.

 Pyrrho applied his Skepticism in his daily life.
 For instance, when at sea in a storm, he stayed unfazed, while others panicked.
 He also didn’t flinch during a medical procedure, wondering whether pain was truly bad.
 Similarly, he wondered whether washing pigs was an inferior job.
 In his view, external experiences were themselves neutral.
 It is our interpretation of them that makes them good or bad.
 It is therefore sometimes better to have no convictions at all.